 - For sonde depth, the locators needs to be used in conjunction with a sonde.
 Refer to "5.9 How to Use the Sondes". - 1.
-Set the locator to the required Sonde frequency.
+Set the locator to Sonde mode and select the required frequency.

 - 2. Position the locator directly over and in line with the sonde. - Ensure that the locator foot is directly on the ground. - Hold the locator upright and take care not to move it.